 The Château d’Angers (Angers Castle) is located right in the heart of town and is therefore impossible to miss.
 Standing proudly on a rocky outcrop overlooking the Maine River, it has existed since the 13th century.
 Its imposing Medieval curtain walls and 17 defensive towers have made it a city landmark.
 Although a little menacing in appearance from the outside, once you pass the drawbridge, you enter a whole other world.
 Dark schist stone gives way to lush green gardens that contrast beautifully with the white tufa stone of the various inner buildings like the chapel, châtelet (gateway into the internal courtyard) and seigneurial residence.

-The Château d’Angers also houses the Apocalypse Tapestry.
-This city treasure commissioned by Louis I of Anjou in about 1375 is today kept in darkness for its preservation.
+The Château d’Angers also houses the Apocalypse Tapestry, the city treasure commissioned by Louis I of Anjou in about 1375.
 Measuring some 103 metres long and 4.5 metres high on average, it features 71 scenes and is the largest Medieval tapestry series in the world.
+Since 2023, this masterpiece is inscribed on UNESCO's Memory of the World International Register.

 Want to see more of Medieval Angers?